Javets70/iitm_notes/docs/STATS2/WEEK 3/Expectation of Random Variables.md

     <figcaption style="padding:auto"> Graph of $\frac{1}{k^2}$</figcaption>
 ## More Important Formulas
 ### Standardized Random Variables
+Standardized random variables are used to transform data from different distributions into a common scale, allowing for meaningful comparisons and analysis.

 A random variable $X$ is said to be standardized if $E[X] = 0 \text{ and } Var(X) = 1$

 Also,